ipfabric/docs/docs/System_Administration/Command_Line_Interface/index.md

 From `5.0` release, the `osadmin` account is no longer restricted to `chroot` only and has access to the whole system.

-The `osadmin` account has `sudo` rights with the `osadmin` password and a standard 5 minutes retention.
+The `osadmin` account has `sudo` rights with the `osadmin` password and a standard 5-minute retention.

 !!! note